flatironinstitute/finufft/README.md

 The main distribution includes contributed code by:

-Nick Hale and John Burkardt - Gauss-Legendre nodes and weights (in `contrib/`) Leslie Greengard and June-Yub Lee - fortran driver codes from CMCL (in `fortran/`) Dan Foreman-Mackey - python wrappers, moved to: [dfm/python-finufft](https://github.com/dfm/python-finufft)
+- Nick Hale and John Burkardt - Gauss-Legendre nodes and weights (in `contrib/`)

+- Leslie Greengard and June-Yub Lee - fortran driver codes from CMCL (in `fortran/`)

 There are also undocumented packaged codes in the `devel/` directory, for experts only.
+The python wrappers have moved here: [dfm/python-finufft](https://github.com/dfm/python-finufft)

 ### Known issues